pip-services/pip-services-docs/content/en/net/commons/data/any_value_map.md

 ### Description

 The AnyValueMap class provides a cross-language implementation of a dynamic map (dictionary) object that can hold values of any type.
-In addition, it provides several methods to convert the stored values to different types; such as bool, integer or datetime.
+In addition, it provides several methods to convert the stored values to different types, such as bool, integer or datetime.

 ### Constructors
 Creates a new instance of the map and assigns its value.